HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf225.md

 === "On-Premises"
     A new option is available where you can have the seedlist return items affected by library access control changes.
 To enable this feature, set ```seedlistUpdateLibrariesForAccessControl=true``` in `WCM WCMConfigService`.
 For more information, see [Crawling web content with search seedlists](../../build_sites/search/crawling_webcontent_seedbase/index.md).

-### DXClient - LiveSync supports Presentation Templates
+### DXClient - LiveSync enabled for Presentation Templates

 ### Notice of deprecation of Textbox.io Rich Text Editor